Global Trade and Investment Architecture

-At a time of great uncertainty and debate about the future direction of the global trade and investment architecture, the E15Initiative will in 2015 and 2016 host a series of Conversations on the Global Trade and Investment Architecture (GTIA).
+At a time of great uncertainty and debate about the future direction of the global trade and investment architecture, the E15Initiative explores the theme of the Global Trade and Investment Architecture (GTIA).

 A reality check, or indeed, a re-examination of the GTIA is especially called for in light of:

 - New trends in global trade and investment flows and policies, including the rise of global value chains; growing linkages between trade, investment, and finance; and the growing relevance of non-tariff, behind-the-border barriers to trade.

 - The slow pace of multilateral trade negotiations and the rise of mega-regional, regional, plurilateral, and bilateral approaches.

 - Several “game changers” in the global landscape such as technological developments and the growth of the digital economy as well as shifts in economic and political power with the rise of emerging economies.